grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ## Legend options

 Legend options control the series names and statistics that appear under or to the right of the graph.
+For more information about the legend, refer to [Configure a legend](../configure-legend/).

-{{< docs/shared lookup="visualizations/legend-options-2.md" source="grafana" version="<GRAFANA VERSION>" >}}
+{{< docs/shared lookup="visualizations/legend-options-1.md" source="grafana" version="<GRAFANA VERSION>" >}}

 ## Axis options